RTMecha/BetterLegacy/snapshots.md

 - Fixed dragging an empty object not updating the time offset of child objects.
 - Fixed Window events persisting in menus.
 - Fixed Editor colors for BG objects not rendering correctly.
+- Fixed camera parenting not being set properly in some cases.

 -------------------------------------------------------------------